Parking Tickets & Appeals

 Transportation Services Office: Bring cash, check, or money order (payable to “The Pennsylvania State University”), a credit card (Visa, MasterCard and Discover), or LionCash+ to the Transportation Services office.

 University Park, PA 16802-2116

 Transportation Services is not responsible for payments or correspondence lost in the mail.

-Tickets issued to vehicles registered with the Parking Office are the responsibility of the permit holder, regardless of who drives the vehicle.
-Tickets issued to vehicles NOT registered with the Parking Office are held 30 days for payment.
-After 30 days, tickets become citations and are sent to the District Justice where additional court fees will be assessed.
+Tickets issued to vehicles registered with Transportation Services are the responsibility of the permit holder, regardless of who drives the vehicle.
+Tickets issued to vehicles not registered with Transportation Services are the responsibility of the vehicle's registered owner.

 If payment is not received within thirty (30) calendar days from date of the violation the penalty will be payroll deducted for current permit holders along with an additional $3 fee.

 Fines for violating parking regulations include the following: